How to Improve Employee Productivity in the New Work Environment

 Measuring and increasing workplace productivity has always been top-of-mind for managers.
 But now, it's becoming an even higher priority as more and more businesses consider adopting a hybrid, or even a wholly remote, work arrangement for their employees.

 And, on top of that, more than two in five business leaders are finding it "very challenging" to increase employee productivity today* — undoubtedly a business challenge, when you consider the fact that having an unproductive workforce can translate into lower revenues and higher costs, directly impacting the bottom line.

 This is where a tailored strategy — supported by the right technology — can help.
 Creating policies and procedures that embrace flexible work arrangements, implementing workflow tools, and adopting learning management software can help both you and your employees thrive in a new workplace environment.

 Lack of work-life balance

 There's no doubt that working remotely can come with many perks for employees.
 However, those working from their home may find an inability to unplug from the "office" — whether it's a dedicated space in the home or the kitchen table — can blur the lines between work and personal time, making a healthy work-life balance a challenge for many.

-With many companies considering providing employees with flexible work arrangements, keeping your finer on the pulse of your employees' ability to separate their work life from their personal life is critical to overall employee and organizational performance.
+With many companies considering providing employees with flexible work arrangements, keeping your finger on the pulse of your employees' ability to separate their work life from their personal life is critical to overall employee and organizational performance.

 Burnout is not the only challenge employees may encounter as a result of remote work.
 Mental health challenges — such as loneliness, isolation, depression, anxiety, and post-traumatic stress disorder, to name a few — can impact employees' performance.
 This can result in a lack of motivation, disengagement, and exhaustion, negatively impacting employee productivity.

 Lack of engagement